+Editor's Note: For more information and to donate to Melanie’s earthquake fundraiser, click here.
+To follow along with Melanie’s IG stories from Turkey, click here.
+A portion of the proceeds from all Haute Hijab sales this week will be donated to earthquake relief efforts.
 How do we respond, as a Muslim ummah, when a terrible tragedy befalls our own people, unfolding into a crisis that will last for months to come?
 What should we do from where we are, when the strongest impulse is to drop everything and physically go and help, but that’s virtually impossible?
 How do we, as time passes, keep the pain and needs of our fellow sisters and brothers in our hearts and not let compassion fatigue overtake us?

-More than a week after two massive earthquakes devastated parts of Turkey and Syria, with more than 30,000 having died, Islamic Relief USA has taken a team of Muslim spiritual and movement leaders to Gaziantep and other areas in Turkey to minister to earthquake relief workers and survivors, amplify and share their stories, and continue to push fundraising efforts.
+more than 30,000 having died, Islamic Relief USA has taken a team of Muslim spiritual and movement leaders to Gaziantep and other areas in Turkey to minister to earthquake relief workers and survivors, amplify and share their stories, and continue to push fundraising efforts.
 Our own Melanie Elturk, Haute Hijab founder and CEO, has joined the team, composed of Dr. Haifaa Younis, Sheikh Suleiman Hani, Sheikh Abdullah Oduro and Sheikh Yaser Birjas.

 A child's shoe on the ground in Turkey; image source: Haute Hijab